mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

 - `ar`: An archiving tool.
 Helps to combine files together.
 Originally used for backups and distributions.
 Converts multiple `.o` files into a `.a` file.
 The difference between `ar` and `ld` is that:
     - `ar` just groups together object files.
 The product of that is a static library.
     - `ld` creates an app or a dylib.
 And can do such with some (stripping related) optimizations.
-- `dyld`: The runtime linker, for dynamic linking.
+- `dyld`: The runtime linker, for dynamic linking a.k.a. 'dynamic link editor'.
 - `swiftc`: Is the command-line interface to the Swift compiler, which is responsible for compiling Swift source code into machine code that can be run on a computer.
 It basically does what `cc` does for `.c` files, but just for `.swift` files.
 It's ultimately a symlink to `swift`.
 For more on that see [here](https://stackoverflow.com/questions/57777091/whats-the-difference-between-swift-and-swiftc)
 - `strip`: Used to strip symbols of all kinds from binaries.
 You can strip various kinds of symbols
     - Debug Symbols